 Billionaire Stephen Schwarzman, CEO of Blackstone Group, is one of the richest people in the world.
 In 2017, he drew a massive income of $786 million — and he’s worth $13.2 billion.
-It’s why Blackstone and its subsidiary, Invitation Homes, have shelled out a whopping $7,459,078 million* in campaign cash to oppose Proposition 10 — and to stop reasonable limits on excessive rents.
-He doesn’t want anyone messing with his profits.
+It’s why Blackstone and its subsidiary, Invitation Homes, shelled out a whopping $7.4 million in campaign cash to defeat Proposition 10 — the 2018 ballot measure that would have expanded rent control in California.
+He didn’t want anyone messing with his profits.

 Blackstone is the largest real estate private equity firm in the world, with assets of $119 billion that include 296,000 residential units and homes.
 Blackstone’s Invitation Homes, whose serious mistreatment of tenants was the subject of a 2018 Reuters special report, is one of the biggest landlords in the U.S. of single-family rental homes.
 Blackstone makes king-sized profits by charging king-sized rents — and Schwarzman makes a killing.

 Schwarzman’s billions bankroll swanky parties for the rich and famous and at least five lavish homes in New York City, Saint-Tropez, Jamaica, East Hampton, and Palm Beach, where he spends winter weekends.

 In California, though, nurses, teachers, and first responders struggle to pay skyrocketing rents and can’t afford even one home in the communities that they serve.
 And too many residents are homeless or at risk of becoming homelessness.
 That includes seniors on fixed incomes and college students.